Student Academic Consulting Center (SACC)

 Tutors do not offer quick fixes by completing a student’s homework, quizzes, or take home tests.
 Instead they show students how to become independent learners.

 Students can schedule appointments online or walk in during our regular operating hours.
 One-to-one tutoring allows students to receive personalized feedback in a positive environment from a tutor who specializes in the student’s subject.
 Students can feel at ease and work at their own pace.
-One-to-one sessions are available for every subject except math.
+One-to-one sessions are available for special intervention programs.

 Collaborative learning is a highly effective method of learning.
 In a supportive setting small groups of students meet regularly throughout the semester to discuss and share course material and look for ways to benefit from each group member’s perspective and strengths.
 SACC will allocate you to a group and for the first few weeks a tutor will be on hand at the group meetings to help you learn how to work most constructively in this setting.

 SACC holds workshops each semester to help students with all levels and forms of academic support.
-Workshops are designed to help you prepare for the CUNY Proficiency Examination (CPE), midterms and finals.
-In addition, we offer workshops for graphing calculator use and important study skills.
+Workshops are designed to help you prepare for midterms and finals.

 SACC offers tutoring in many areas of business principles and concepts, including classes in Accounting, Business Law, Economics, Finance, Management, Marketing, Statistics, and more.
 Below are some topics we can help you with: